jerickjoe111/launch-school/RB130/03_tools/glossary.md

 ## Bundler

-Many times our programs will use determined gems and specefic versions that the program user won't have installed in the system.
-The needed gems and versions for a program to run are called its dependencies (and those gems can have their own dependencies too) We can use our version manager to manage Gem dependencies, but the simplest and most common approach is to use a dependency manager: Bundler
+Many times our programs will use determined Gems and specefic versions that the program user won't have installed in the system.
+The needed Gems and versions for a program to run are called its dependencies (and those Gems can have their own dependencies too) We can use our version manager to manage Gem dependencies, but the simplest and most common approach is to use a dependency manager: Bundler

-Bundler is itself a gem: it makes much easier to set the installation and environment use of different multiple versions of Ruby and gems for a specific project.
+Bundler is itself a gem: it makes much easier to set the installation and environment use of different multiple versions of Ruby and Gems for a specific project.
 It can:

 - Specify which Ruby and which Gems we want to use with a Ruby program
 - Install that specific versions of each gem under a the appropiate version of Ruby